jacklul/e621-api/README.md

     $api->setProgressHandler(null);     // Unset the handler
 ```

-Similar with a debug log function:
+Similar with a debug logging function:

 ```php
     $api->setDebugLogHandler([$this, 'logger']);
     $api->setDebugLogHandler(null);     // Unset the handler
 ```

-This will write the output to `php://temp` until the request finishes and then it will flush it to your handler, if you need to use different solution set it through **Guzzle**'s options.
+This will write the output to `php://temp` until the request finishes and then it will flush it to your handler, if you need to use different approach then set your handler through **Guzzle**'s options.

 ## API Methods